How Harmful is Mold?

 ERMI/ARMI Testing: Since mold is widely present in the environment, and the study of molds adverse health effects is not an “exact science,” the EPA has developed the Environmental Relative Moldiness Index.
 This is a scale by which you can rate the amount of certain molds in a home against the national baseline set by the EPA.
 This test can be a relatively reliable method of determining if a Mold Survey is appropriate.

-If you have concerns about mold in your home, please contact us to learn more about what testing may be appropriate for you, or click on the links below for more information.
+If you have concerns about mold in your Charlotte area home, please contact Colony Home Inspectors mold inspectors to learn more about which mold test may be appropriate for you, or click on the links below for more information.